 What Is Emotional Intelligence?

-When I refer to emotional intelligence, I’m referring to a specific skill at owning your own shit and leaving the shit of others to themselves and perhaps there therapists.
+When I refer to emotional intelligence, I’m referring to a specific skill at owning your own shit and leaving the shit of others to themselves and perhaps their therapists.
 And the deeper essence is this: my partner cannot make me happy when I am struggling with my own demons.
 My partner may trigger me with their behavior or something they say, but when the response is rage or isolating indifference (the “fuck it” response), the issue is probably not about the relationship between the partner and myself.
 I have to own my own pain, frustrations, and irrational rages.
 Then, I have to acknowledge my ownership of my fucked-up-ness and let my partner off the hook.
 In releasing our partners, with a simple phrase (“I’m triggered and I know this is bigger than us.”) we can put our partners at ease.
 After all, if the pain and upset is pulling up something deeper and more painful than we can process in the moment, it’s best to own that pain and let our partners know we intend to deal with it on our own.

 When we begin blaming our partners for our distress we are heading down an unfruitful path.
-My partner may have forgotten a chore they agreed to do last night, but when my response takes on the tone of “you never follow through” or “it’s always my responsibility too…” it’s a pretty clear indication that I may be triggered.
+My partner may have forgotten a chore they agreed to do last night, but when my response takes on the tone of “you never follow through” or “it’s always my responsibility…” it’s a pretty clear indication that I may be triggered.
 The moment has caused me to re-experience some past trauma, past relationship failure, and then it is my responsibility to take this hyper-response offline, to my support team, and off my partner’s plate.

 Brené Brown’s BRAVING Gives Us a Framework for Healing